Top Secret UFO File Declassified By U.S. Military, Instructions Given On Photographing ‘Alien Spaceships’

-In the latest UFO news, the U.S. military has just declassified a document which shows that despite the American government claiming they stopped looking into UFOs during the 1960s, in reality the United States continued their UFO investigations and were still actively involved with UFO research even in 2002.
+In the latest UFO news, the U.S. military has just declassified a document which shows that despite the American government claiming they stopped looking into UFOs during the 1960s, in reality, the United States continued their UFO investigations and were still actively involved with UFO research even in 2002.

-Thanks to the Freedom of Information Act (FOIA), this newly declassified document even shows that the US Department of Defense were giving detailed instructions in the form of a manual about how best to photograph UFOs.
+Thanks to the Freedom of Information Act (FOIA), this newly declassified document even shows that the US Department of Defense was giving detailed instructions in the form of a manual about how best to photograph UFOs.
 This once secret document is 27 pages in length and is called DoD Instruction 5040.6, Life-Cycle Management of DoD Visual Information (VI).

 The Express reports that in Section 5, Chapter 5 of the freshly declassified government document on UFOs, it gives specific handling instructions depending upon the priority that has been assigned to particular imagery.